 Welcome to Elm Class

 In Elm Class we have 21 friendly Year 2 children who love having lots of fun learning new things.
 Our teacher is Miss Howlett and she is a very happy, caring teacher who plans lots of fun and exciting lessons and activities.
-In Elm Class, we are also very lucky to have a helpful teaching assistant called Miss Sullivan who makes us smile and helps us in lots of different ways.
+In Elm Class, we are also very lucky to have a helpful teaching assistant called Miss Rigby who makes us smile and helps us in lots of different ways.
 Some of our favourite lessons are Art, Maths and RE but we love our themes too!
 We love to try our hardest and blow our teachers away with our super work.

 We love learning lots of new things and we are super independent!
 You will always find us working hard whether that is in a lesson or in continuous provision.
 We love using our areas in our learning environment to practise and consolidate our skills independently.
 In our classroom, we have lots of areas- a role play corner, a reading corner, construction, writing, maths, science, computing, phonics and creative area.
 We are lucky enough to have a brand new outdoor area where we can follow our interests and learn whilst having lots of fun exploring too and continue our learning in fantastic spaces outdoors!
 Come and join us and take a look at our super learning around our classroom.